 Some rinks add ordinary salt to the water in the tubes to keep them from freezing.
 Most modern rinks, including the BlueCross RiverRink, now add Ethylene Glycol, the same antifreeze you put in your car!

 Neither the rink nor your car uses pure antifreeze.
 You wouldn’t pour too much salt on your driveway, or you’d have a driveway full of solid salt.
 If you use pure antifreeze, it can actually freeze sooner, at a higher temperature.
 The rink uses 60% Anti-freeze and 40% water.
-Cars work best with 50% and 50% so that the liquid won’t boil in your hot engine either.
+Cars work best with 50% and 50% so that the liquid won’t boil in your hot engine either, look at this web-site for more info on cars.

 Since the liquid won’t freeze easily, they can run it through a chiller, which works like a big air conditioner.
 It can take more and more heat away from the liquid, cooling it off, and the tubes get cold enough to freeze the rink.
 They bring over a giant fire hose and start spraying water over the tubes.
 They let it freeze, and then spray more.
 And more.
 And more!
 They stop mid-way to paint a layer of ice white, and then spray even more water.
 Eventually, there’s a giant block of ice to skate on.